 Key principles for UAS CNPC operation include:

-1 The FSS space stations and the UACS Earth stations would fall in the category of regular FSS and be coordinated and notified following the regular Article 9 and 11 procedures for FSS networks and associated specific FSS Earth stations.
+1 The FSS space stations and the UACS Earth stations would fall in the category of regular FSS and be coordinated and notified following the regular Article 9 and 11 procedures for FSS networks and associated Typical/Specific FSS Earth stations.

 2 UAS CNPC operation considered under WRC-23 agenda item 1.8 is seen as an operation under the FSS which has a primary status in the frequency bands under consideration and continues to have primary status.